FedRAMP/docs/docs/rev5/collaborative-continuous-monitoring.md

 ### FRR-CCM-AG-07 Notify FedRAMP After Requests

 !!! quote ""
-    Agencies MUST inform FedRAMP after requesting any additional information or materials from a cloud service provider beyond those required in this policy by sending a notification to info@fedramp.gov.
+    Agencies MUST inform FedRAMP after requesting any additional information or materials from a cloud service provider beyond those FedRAMP requires by sending a notification to info@fedramp.gov.

     **Note:** Agencies are required to notify FedRAMP by OMB Memorandum M-24-15 section IV (a).